 • Money laundering techniques: Corrupt individuals employ various methods to launder their proceeds, depending on the amount, source, and destination of the funds.
 Some of the common techniques include:

 1. Shell companies: These are entities that have no real business activity or assets, but are used to hold and transfer funds, often across multiple jurisdictions.
 Shell companies can help to obscure the identity of the beneficial owners and the origin of the funds, as well as to evade taxes and regulations.
+The role of shell companies in money laundering was analyzed in our recent article.

 2. Offshore accounts: These are bank accounts located in jurisdictions that offer high levels of secrecy, low taxes, and lax regulation.
 Offshore accounts can help to hide the funds from the authorities in the home country, as well as facilitate cross-border transfers and investments.